Worthy Down Aerodrome

 Returning to their home airfield, No. 806's pilots collected the first Fairey Fulmar aircraft to enter service and then left for Eastleigh to undergo further training.
 The Rolls-Royce Merlin-powered Fulmar was designed as a carrier-borne fighter/reconnaissance aircraft crewed by a pilot and observer.

 After the Fall of France in June 1940, there was a brief respite of around six weeks before the Battle of Britain began.
-On 1 July 1940, 808 Squadron formed at the airfield equipping with Fulmar Is.
+On 1 July 1940, No. 808 Squadron formed at the airfield equipping with Fulmar Is.

 They were present during the Battle of Britain but were not called upon to participate in the fight with the Luftwaffe in southern skies.
 The unit moved to Castletown on 5 September 1940 to protect Royal Navy assets at Scapa Flow from potential aerial attack. |